-The Greenbelt Master Plan describes the purpose of the Greenbelt and its roles at a national and regional level.
-It also outlines the values that should be used when making decisions about the Greenbelt.
-The roles and function of each unique area within the Greenbelt is also defined in the master plan, with directions for their long-term use and development.
+The Greenbelt Master Plan describes the purpose of the Greenbelt and its role at a national and a regional level.
+It outlines the values that should inform any decisions made pertaining to the Greenbelt.

 - a connected system of natural lands

 Through planning, we can continue to enjoy the Greenbelt’s ecological, social and economic benefits, now and in the future.